MoHariz/m3-markdown/exercise-3/README.md

 A `heading` with the name of the command
 An example of how it can be used (with appropriate code highlighting) A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

+# pwd
+`$ pwd`
+  - pwd stands for 'print working directory'
+  - It is used for finding out your position in the terminal
+  - This command can be used in your terminal just by simply typing `pwd` in your terminal
+  - After typing `pwd` you will get an out put in your terminal that looks like this:
+    - `/c/Users/mrizk_000/Documents/imgs/`

 See `complete` branch for answers.